 Yes, look, I think at the moment it's prudent to remain reasonably liquid, because although things are improving out there, they're still a little bit fragile.
-So I think prudence says you hold more appropriate.
+So I think prudence says you hold more than average levels of liquidity at the moment.
+And that's not just us; I think that's happening across the board.